-This IMPACT product is warranted to the original purchaser to be free from defects in materials and workmanship under normal consumer use for a period of one (1) year from the original purchase date or thirty (30) days after replacement, whichever occurs later.
-The warranty provider's responsibility with respect to this limited warranty shall be limited solely to repair or replacement, at the provider's discretion, of any product that fails during normal use of this product in its intended manner and in its intended environment.
-Inoperability of the product or part(s) shall be determined by the warranty provider.
-If the product has been discontinued, the warranty provider reserves the right to replace it with a model of equivalent quality and function.
+Impact provides a limited warranty to the original purchaser that this product is free from defects in materials and workmanship under normal consumer use for a period of one (1) year from the original purchase date or thirty (30) days after replacement, whichever occurs later.
+Impact's responsibility with respect to this limited warranty shall be limited solely to repair or replacement, at Impact's discretion, of any product that fails during normal consumer use.
+Inoperability of the product or part(s) shall be determined by Impact.
+If the product has been discontinued, we reserve the right to replace it with a model of equivalent quality and function.